Guide for Authors

 Examples: 'as demonstrated (Smith et al., 2000; Allan and Jones, 2003; Kramer and Jones, 2003).
 Harrison et al. (2010) recently showed ....'

-List: References should be arranged first alphabetically and then further sorted chronologically if necessary.
+List: References should be arranged first alphabetically (all authors of the article) and then further sorted chronologically if necessary.
 More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.
 Journal of Livestock Science and Technologies requires that references give full journal titles.
 Please do not number the references.

 Examples: